andywyatte17/showcase/buildchimp/readme.md

   * Uses:
     * Replace settings in the globals > environment area.
     * Another use might be to add additional *buildsteps* for special purposes.
+* Tree View - default to all items in the tree expanded - this is the most useful way to have it.